ishelke8177/ERP/README.md

 - This command will start the front end server at: http://localhost:1234

 ## Project Overview
-   This project contains 3 pages namely
-   Dashboard, Products and Orders
+- This project contains 3 pages namely: Dashboard, Products and Orders
 a) Dashboard Page:
    In this page I have shown 3 cards which shows the information
    i) Total number of products the app has ii) Total Orders that has been placed iii) Total Categories available
 b) Products Page:
    This page contains the total products that a user will add.
    There is an add Item button at the top right which will open up a form and the user can add product.
    There are several cards shown on this page with values such as Item name, price, quantity etc.